Dr. med. Dirk Manski

 Intravenous urography:

-Late films show enlarged kidneys with contrast media in the dilated collecting ducts.
+Late films show enlarged kidneys with contrast medium in the dilated collecting ducts.
 Intravenous urography is a historic examination, replaced by MRI.

 Liver biopsy: